dogweather/forkful/content/en/kotlin/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?
-Working with JSON (JavaScript Object Notation) in Kotlin involves parsing and generating JSON data.
-Programmers do this to easily exchange data between different layers in an application, or communicate with web services, due to JSON's lightweight and human-readable format.

 ## How to:
 Kotlin does not include built-in support for JSON but leverages the powerful features of third-party libraries such as `Gson` by Google and `Kotlinx.serialization` by JetBrains.
 Here’s how you can use both to work with JSON.